Madhuri101010/nodejs-demo-app/README.md

-This is a sample nodejs application: Lab 1
+This is a sample nodejs application: Task 1